panuph/practical-software-design/README.md

 ### Program to an interface

-This principle is the most important because it promotes reusability, ease test-driven development, and allows multiple developers to work together in harmony at the coding level.
+This principle is the most important because it promotes reusability, enables test-driven development, and allows multiple developers to work together in harmony at coding level.

-Reusability is in the sense that your code that only depends on interfaces can be resused as is.
-See the psuedo code below for an example.
+Reusability is in the sense that code that only depends on interfaces can be resused as is.
+See psuedo code below for an example.
 Method use of class Client can be reused as is, again and again, with any Duck object.
 ```
 interface Duck {
    method fly()